noec764/erpnext/docs/dooks/accounts/sales-invoice.md

 Invoice it will show up in your “Accounts Receivable” and “Income”.
 This is not ideal as your Customer may or may not decide to pay up.
-But since your Customer wants an “Invoice”, you could give the Customer a Quotation (in Dooks) titled as “Pro Forma Invoice”.
+But since your Customer wants an “Invoice”, you could give the Customer a Quotation (in Dokie) titled as “Pro Forma Invoice”.
 This way everyone is happy.

 This is a fairly common practice.
 We follow this at Frappe too.
 {next}